 - Can prepare maps and planning reports of limited or variable complexity

 The Internship affords opportunities for both career enhancement and personal growth, including resume building and results-oriented work experience.
-Internships provide the experience and benefit of having worked for an award winning organization with a respected reputation.
-The Internship is structured to provide each student with daily tasks, division projects and opportunities to assist staff with tangible deliverables, providing a sense of pride and accomplishment, as well as an important building block for students’ resumes.
+Internships provide the experience and benefit of having worked for an award-winning parks agency with a respected reputation.
+The Internship is structured to provide each student with daily tasks, priority projects and opportunities to assist staff with tangible deliverables, providing a sense of pride and accomplishment, as well as an important building block for students’ resumes.

 The Internship should be mutually beneficial to both the student and the organization.
 The internship is an experiential learning opportunity that fosters professional growth.
 In return, interns are expected to bring solid core work habits – a demonstrated ability to effectively complete assignments, strong communication skills, humility and a desire to learn, and knowledge sufficient to successfully carry out and complete internship assignments.
-The Department benefits from interns’ enthusiasm and project support which allows the Department to accomplish tasks that may not otherwise be completed in a timely manner.
+The Department benefits from interns’ enthusiasm and project support which allows the Department to accomplish tasks with additional bandwidth.

 INTERNSHIP SCHEDULE & LOCATION